armenmerikyan/karen/README.md

 # karen
-Website Software for People, Businesses, Organizations, AI Agents for information management and much more.
+Website software for people, businesses, organizations, AI agents for information management and much more.

 # Karen Project Setup